Article_Banner_SeafoodFraud.webp

 How often is our seafood mislabelled?

-Several analyses and studies have proven that a huge percentage of fish is mislabelled.1 An analysis of ‘king scallops’ in a Germany market revealed that 48% of the tested samples revealed to be the less prestigious Japanese scallop.2 A similar analysis conducted on shark fillets from Italian fish markets and fishmongers found that 45% of the sharks were mislabelled, with cheaper species being sold as the most preferred ones.3
+Several analyses and studies have proven that a huge percentage of fish is mislabelled.1 An analysis of ‘king scallops’ in a German market revealed that 48% of the tested samples revealed to be the less prestigious Japanese scallop.2 A similar analysis conducted on shark fillets from Italian fish markets and fishmongers found that 45% of the sharks were mislabelled, with cheaper species being sold as the preferred ones.3

-And in a Guardian Seascape analysis of 44 studies, looking at more than 9000 seafood samples from various actors in the food chain, such as restaurants, fishmongers and supermarkets across 30 countries, found that 36% of seafood was mislabelled.4
+A Guardian Seascape analysis of 44 studies, looking at more than 9000 seafood samples from various actors in the food chain, such as restaurants, fishmongers and supermarkets across 30 countries, found that 36% of seafood was mislabelled.4

 A Guardian Seascape analysis found that 36% of seafood across 30 countries was mislabelled.